 In contrast, a 400mm lens would frame this person similarly optimally at around 135' (42m), with the 1/2 optimal distance being 270'.
 It takes a running person far more time to cover this 135' (42m) 1/2 to optimal distance than the 24mm lens' 9' (3m) distance.
 Distances much closer than optimal will often result in the subject being cropped in the frame, so I'll not count this distance.
 The longer the subject remains at near-optimal framing distance, the more time you have to capture ideally framed shots, and you can cover a much greater area of the event from a single position.

-This explanation does not say that a 400mm lens is always a better choice, but it is definitely the answer for many sports events.
+This explanation does not say that a 400mm lens is always a better choice, but it is the right answer for many sports events.
 There are longer focal length lenses available, and those lenses provide even larger areas of optimal coverage.
 But, those longer lenses do not offer the incredible f/2.8 aperture advantage.

-Here is a focal length comparison to see how the 400mm focal length range fits into some other popular options (created with a different lens).
+Here is a focal length comparison to see how the 400mm focal length range fits into other popular options (created with a different lens).

 Which focal length is best?
 That answer always depends on the subject and the scenario.